-All teens need accurate information about how to prevent STDs.
-Teens whose parents talk with them about sex and how to prevent STDs are not more likely to have sex.
-But they will be more likely to make healthy choices about sex when they're older.
+All teens can use accurate information about how to prevent STDs.
+Teens whose parents talk with them about sex and how to prevent STDs aren’t more likely to have sex.
+But they are more likely to make healthy choices about sex when they're older.

 In fact, teens say that their parents have a bigger influence on their decisions about sex than the media, their siblings, or their friends.